Krotos69/holbertonschool-shell/basics/README.md

-This is the readme file of this directory.
+This is the readme file of this directory and is readme